tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 ### 4.2.1 The `subthemes` Field

 This field lists paths to directories in the archive that contain valid subthemes.
-The provided value MUST be an array of strings.
-For more information on this field, see Section 4.
+The provided value MUST be an array of strings and MUST have at least one element.
+For more information on this field, see Section 5.

 ## 4.3 Application-Specific Fields